-What is Multi-Channel Prospecting (MCP)?
+Multi-Channel Prospecting (MCP)

 Multi-Channel Prospecting (MCP) is a B2B sales development strategy where SDRs engage target accounts through coordinated outreach across email, phone, LinkedIn, other social platforms, and sometimes SMS or direct mail.
 By orchestrating data-driven touch patterns across these channels, MCP ensures prospects see consistent, relevant messaging where they prefer to communicate, increasing connect rates, replies, and booked meetings.

-Understanding Multi-Channel Prospecting (MCP) in B2B Sales
+What Multi-Channel Prospecting (MCP) means in practice

 MCP has become critical as buying behavior has shifted.
-Research compiled by Qwilr shows that 96% of prospects do their own research before speaking to sales, 80% prefer to communicate by email, and 56% of sales professionals use social media to find new prospects. qwilr.com This means that decision-makers encounter vendors across multiple digital touchpoints before they ever accept a call-so sales development teams must be present and consistent on those channels.
+Research compiled by Qwilr shows that 96% of prospects do their own research before speaking to sales, 80% prefer to communicate by email, and 56% of sales professionals use social media to find new prospects.
+This means that decision-makers encounter vendors across multiple digital touchpoints before they ever accept a call, so sales development teams must be present and consistent on those channels.

 In modern sales organizations, MCP is implemented through sales engagement platforms (e.g., Outreach, Salesloft, Apollo) that let SDRs run multi-step cadences combining calls, emails, and social touches against targeted account lists pulled from data tools like ZoomInfo or Apollo.
-Benchmark data shows it takes around eight touchpoints on average to secure an initial meeting with a new prospect, underscoring the need for persistent, sequenced outreach instead of one-off attempts. qwilr.com
+Benchmark data shows it takes around eight touchpoints on average to secure an initial meeting with a new prospect, underscoring the need for persistent, sequenced outreach instead of one-off attempts.

 Multi-channel isn’t just about volume; it’s about performance.
-Recent outbound SDR research found that combining email, LinkedIn, and phone boosts results by over 287% compared to single-channel outreach. salesso.com MCP improves the odds of connecting with busy stakeholders, allows teams to play to each channel’s strengths (e.g., email for detail, phone for discovery, LinkedIn for social proof), and creates more opportunities to demonstrate relevance.
+Recent outbound SDR research found that combining email, LinkedIn, and phone boosts results by over 287% compared to single-channel outreach.
+MCP improves the odds of connecting with busy stakeholders, allows teams to play to each channel’s strengths (e.g., email for detail, phone for discovery, LinkedIn for social proof), and creates more opportunities to demonstrate relevance.

 Historically, prospecting was dominated first by phone (classic telemarketing) and later by mass cold email.
 As inboxes and voicemail became saturated, leading sales teams evolved toward orchestrated, multi-channel playbooks informed by analytics, intent data, and AI-driven personalization.
 Today, agencies like SalesHive operationalize MCP at scale, using AI-powered tools such as eMod to personalize emails and high-volume calling teams to synchronize phone outreach with digital touches.